Mixtures of Neural Operators Reduce Active Complexity in Operator Learning: Detailed Proofs

 See \cite[Chapter 13]{LorentzGoliteschekMakovoz_1996_CAAdvProbsBook} for further details.
 We also recall the definition of the \textit{Kolmogorov linear $N$-width}.
 For a subset $A$ of a Banach space $X$ and $N\in \mathbb{N}_{\ge0}$,

 where $\mathcal{L}_N$ is the set of $N$-dimensional linear subspaces of $X$; see \cite[Chapter 1.1]{pinkus2012n}.

-First, we ``standardize'' the compact set~\eqref{eq:compact_set_Sobolev_type__noncentered}, re-centering it to fit in a unit Sobolev ball, and extending the operator $G^+$ to all of $L^2(D_1)^{d_{in}}$.
-Following \cite{birman1967piecewise}, we construct optimal orthonormal bases that achieve the best approximation rates for the re-centered compact set and its image under $G^+$.
-The NO is then defined relative to these bases, and---by truncation argument as in \cite[Proof of Theorem 11]{kovachki2021neural}--- the operator approximation problem is reduced to a finite-dimensional surrogate between finite-dimensional Euclidean spaces.
-Finally, applying the quantitative universal approximation theorem of~\cite[Proposition 53]{kratsios2022universal} for general smooth activation functions yields an explicit MLP approximation of this finite-dimensional surrogate.
-Combining all errors completes the proof.
+The quantitative argument proceeds in three stages.
+First, we build constructive piecewise-polynomial approximation spaces for the compact input set~\eqref{eq:compact_set_Sobolev_type__noncentered} and for its image under $G^+$.
+Next, following the finite-rank reduction used in \cite[Proof of Theorem 11]{kovachki2021neural}, we project the operator-learning problem to a finite-dimensional surrogate between Euclidean spaces.
+Finally, we apply the quantitative universal approximation theorem of~\cite[Proposition 53]{kratsios2022universal} for smooth activations and then choose the approximation rank $N$ so that the projection and network errors both stay below the target tolerance.